 The most underestimated and often forgotten cost is to pay the photographer from the cost of the package

 I have decided to write this breakdown guide to offer guidance, an understanding and a reasoning to anyone who asks the “why does wedding photography cost so much?” question that most photographers begrudgingly need to explain.
 It’s not that we take the liberty or charge what we want.
-Like any other established and structured business we all have running costs which vary from taxes, payment of equipment, travelling costs and the effort and stresses of initially booking a couple for their wedding.
-We as photographers have to focus carefully on sustaining sufficient marketing to ensure we get the initial enquiry.
+Like any other established and structured business, we all have running costs which vary from taxes, payment of equipment, travelling costs and the effort and stresses of initially booking a couple for their wedding.
+We as photographers have to focus carefully on sustaining enough marketing to make sure we get the first enquiry.
 That costs £40 (on average) per advertisement on Facebook.
 The cost of a basic set-up of 1 camera, a lens, flash gun, computer and programs to edit your images can easily amount to £2000.
-My camera equipment adds up to roughly £7000; a mere half of what other professional photographers possess.
+My camera equipment adds up to roughly £7000; a mere half of what other professional photographers have.
 If any one is considering at this point getting into photography… I suggest having an open mind and deep pockets…

 The costs that a photographer will have to face